-Approximately 65% of our centers are now leased, including approximately 90% of our new centers opened within the last five years, versus a predominantly owned real estate strategy prior to 2015.
-Our focus on a flexible real estate strategy has enabled us to develop a business model that targets a new center return on invested capital, after sale-leaseback proceeds or construction reimbursements, of over 40%, which is more than double historical trends before implementing this strategy.
+Approximately 66% of our centers are now leased, including approximately 88% of our new centers opened since 2015, versus a predominantly owned real estate strategy prior to 2015.
+Our focus on an asset-light real estate strategy has enabled us to develop a business model that targets a new center return on invested capital, after sale-leaseback proceeds or construction reimbursements, in the mid-to-upper 30% range, which is more than double historical trends before implementing this strategy.
 This strategy has also allowed us to grow the number of centers in a more cost-effective manner and to enter attractive urban and coastal markets with premium centers where the price of real estate had historically been a deterrent to entry.